• Skip to primary navigation

 Small Batch Cast Iron Skillet Cornbread

-This recipe is my new favorite cornbread recipe.
+This recipe is one of my best cornbread recipe.
 It's not too sweet, but it’s got enough sugar to taste balanced.
 In other words, my father (who insists cornbread should not be sweet) would like this recipe just fine.
 You can make this with unsalted butter, salted, or even a melted spread.
 Vegetable oil would work too, but in this case the flavor from the butter (or spread, which is what I used) really comes through and pairs nicely with the corn.

-The full batch recipe for cast iron skillet cornbread is here.
+The full batch recipe calling for a 9-inch skillet is here.

 Below is how I made it using the small skillet.
 If you want to keep the small batch but don't have the 6.5 inch skillet, you could do it in an 8x4 inch loaf pan or possibly two mini loaf pans.
 Or you could just do the full batch on the above link.
 Either way, it's a great cornbread recipe.